Tiina Lillak

+Early life

+Lillak was born to a Sweden-Finnish mother and an Estonian-born father, Ivar Lillak.
+They spoke Finnish and Swedish in their family.
+Her father had moved to Finland from Estonia with his family in 1937 when he was three years old.

 Career

 Lillak finished fourth in the 1982 European Athletics Championships, which were held in Athens.
 On July 29, 1982, she threw a new world record in Helsinki of 72.40 meters.
 The record lasted until September when Greek thrower Sofia Sakorafa reached 74.20 meters.
 The following year, Lillak again broke the world record, throwing 74.76 meters in Tampere on June 13.
 This distance remained a world record until June 1985, and also stood as a national record for Finland until 1999, when the javelin type was altered and the former records were wiped clean.
 Among female javelin throwers, only Petra Felke and Fatima Whitbread have ever thrown further.
 (The record with the current model is 72.28m).